sunfounder/thales_kit/docs/source/hello_led.rst

     led_onboard.value(1)
     led_onboard.value(0)

 According to the code line, this program will make the onboard LED turn on first and then turn off.
-But when you use it, you will find that this is not the case.
+But when the program is ran, you will find that this is not the case.
 The onboard LED never seems to light up.
-This is because the execution speed between the two lines is very fast, much faster than the reaction time of the human eye.
-The moment the onboard LED lights up is not enough to make us perceive the light.
-To fix that, we need to slow down the program.
+This is because the execution speed between the two .value() lines is very fast.
+Much faster than the reaction time of the human eye, the moment the onboard LED lights up is not enough to make us perceive the light.
+To fix this, we will need to slow down the program.

 Insert the following statement into the second line of the program: